Warren-Park/MSP_QNA_PUBLIC/README.md

 ## License
-The application can be used/modified/shared for any purposes without notice.
+This application can be used/modified/shared for any purposes without notice.

 ## References
 * https://docs.microsoft.com/en-us/azure/cognitive-services/text-analytics/